 Cambria County Man Indicted On Firearms Violations

-According to the indictment presented to the court, on February 3, 2010, Carmichael distributed less than 5 grams of cocaine base, commonly known as "crack," was in possession with intent to distribute 5 grams or more of cocaine base, and he also possessed a Ruger P85 9mm pistol.
-In 2004, Carmichael was convicted in Cambria County, Pennsylvania, of possession with intent to deliver a controlled substance, which is a crime punishable by imprisonment for a term exceeding one year.
-Federal law prohibits persons who have been convicted of a crime punishable by a term of imprisonment exceeding one year from possessing firearms.
-Possession with intent to deliver a controlled substance is such a crime.
+According to the indictment presented to the court, on Jan.
+4, 2013, Holland possessed a Sturm, Ruger & Company, Model P95DC, 9 mm semi-automatic pistol.
+On Apr.
+27, 1998 , Holland was convicted in Lycoming County, Pa., of a drug trafficking crime, which is a crime punishable by imprisonment for a term exceeding one year.
+Federal law prohibits persons who have been convicted of a crime punishable by a term of imprisonment exceeding one year from possessing firearms or ammunition.

-Assistant United States Attorney Stephanie L. Haines, who presented the case to the grand jury, indicated the law provides for a maximum total sentence of 70 years in prison, a fine of $3,250,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.
+The law provides for a maximum total sentence of 10 years in prison, a fine of $250,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history of the defendant.

-According to Mr. Cessar, this case is being prosecuted as part of the Project Safe Neighborhoods initiative, a collaborative effort by federal, state and local law enforcement, agencies, prosecutors and communities to prevent, deter and prosecute gun crime.
+According to Mr. Hickton, Holland is being prosecuted as part of Project Safe Neighborhoods, a collaborative effort by federal, state and local law enforcement agencies, prosecutors and communities to prevent, deter and prosecute gun crime.